 - Learn a new hobby-get involved in your community.
 Volunteer, take classes, or connect with neighbors

-- Set healthy boundaries-manage the way you interact people who do not respect healthy boundaries
+- Set healthy boundaries-manage the way you interact with people who do not respect healthy boundaries

 - Compromise with Reality-things will not always go your way.
 Sometimes the biggest blessing is not getting what you thought you wanted